ponylang/pony-tutorial/content/reference-capabilities/combining-capabilities.md

 toc: true
 ---

-When a field of an object is read, its reference capability depends both on the reference capability of the field and the reference capability of the __origin__, that is, the object the field is being read from.
+When we talked about fields in the [classes]({{< relref "types/classes.md" >}}) and [variables]({{< relref "expressions/variables.md" >}}) chapters, we passed over the detail of field capabilities.
+Fields, just like variables, have their own capabilities!
+A `val` field still refers to something permanently immutable.
+A `tag` field still can't be read from.
+An `iso` field is still globally unique: it can only be accessed except through this field of a single instance.

-This is because all the guarantees that the __origin__ reference capability makes have to be maintained for its fields as well.
+Once we have fields with capabilities inside objects with capabilities, now we have two capabilities to keep track of.
+When a field of an object is accessed or extracted, its reference capability depends both on the reference capability of the field and the reference capability of the __origin__, that is, the object the __field__ is being read from.
+We have to pick a capability for the combination that maintains the guarantees for both the __origin__ reference capability, and for the capability of the __field__.

 # Viewpoint adaptation

 The process of combining origin and field capabilities is called __viewpoint adaptation__.
 That is, the __origin__ has a __viewpoint__, and its fields can be "seen" only from that __viewpoint__.

 Let's start with a table.
-This shows how __fields__ of each capability look to __origins__ of each capability.
+This shows how a __field__ of each capability looks when using an __origin__ of each capability.

 ---